cypnk/Firewall/README.md

 This setting enables checking for private IP ranges.
 Use `define( 'SKIP_LOCAL', 1 );` instead to skip checking private ranges if your site is hosted on a private IP range or over Tor.

-Firewall will keep track of blocked traffic in the firewall.db file in a writable directory, if the FIREWALL_DB_LOG setting is 1 (default) or you can turn off logging by making this 0.
+Firewall will keep track of blocked traffic in the firewall.db file in a writable directory, if the FIREWALL_DB_LOG setting is 1 or you can keep it off by leaving it as 0.

 A lot of this was inspired by the [Bad Behavior](http://bad-behavior.ioerror.us) package but does not use the same code.